Pancreatic Cancer: Overview

 • Pale, greasy, bulky, bad-smelling stools that float in the toilet

-• Pain in your stomach or back
+• Pain in your upper or middle abdomen and back

 • Loss of appetite